 The school will provide and promote access to specialist advice for students with drug or alcohol problems and referral, where appropriate, to other agencies.
-The school, in co-operation with the WSA, will undertake to offer periodic drug and alcohol education sessions for parents.

 Students, staff and parents have a duty to inform senior staff if they suspect that drugs or alcohol are present or are being used at school, or within the school's jurisdiction.
 Students and parents must realise that only limited confidentiality can be offered in discussions relating to the usage of substances which could be regarded as injurious to health or illegal.